redhat-best-practices-for-k8s/parser/README.md

 Users can write notes or feedback about their test run in the HTML parser.
 This displayed results and feedback can be downloaded as a static HTML page to be shared.
 Users can also save their feedback as a json file for later use.
-To load a file containing previouly entered feedback, users can upload their `feedback.json` file to the parser HTML page via the `Upload Feedback File` button.
+To load a file containing previously entered feedback, users can upload their `feedback.json` file to the parser HTML page via the `Upload Feedback File` button.
 Alternatively, users can convert their `feedback.json` to `feedback.js` and place it in the same folder as the result.html page.
 The feedback will be loaded automatically.